What are the benefits of exercise for mental health?

 Back to the article from Science Daily:

 The previous version of the Cochrane review found only limited evidence of the benefits of exercise for mental health.
 However, more trials have now been completed, leading researchers to carry out a further update.

 Altogether, they reviewed the results of 39 trials involving 2,326 people diagnosed with depression.
 The severity of patients’ symptoms was assessed using standard scales of depression.

 In 35 trials comparing exercise with control treatments or no treatment, the researchers saw moderate benefits of exercise for treating depression.

-Exercise was as effective as psychological therapy or taking antidepressants, although these findings were based on only a few, small, low quality trials.
+They found that exercise was as effective as psychological therapy or taking antidepressants, although these findings were based on only a few, small, low-quality trials.

-If exercise provides some benefits for depression, then exercise should be the first stop before medications as I have mentioned many times before.
+If exercise provides some benefits for depression, then exercise should be the first stop before psychotropic medications!

-In addition to exercise, I believe when studies are done between the relationship of real food to depression, we will see the alleviation of depression symptoms going up as well.
+In addition to exercise, I believe when studies are done between the relationship of real food to depression, you will see the alleviation of depression symptoms going up as well.